Unit rationale, description and aim

 Duration: 4 hours per week over 12 weeks or equivalent.
 Students are expected to spend 150 hours in total for this unit.

-This level two specified Law unit allows students to demonstrate knowledge, skills and understanding in a specialist area of law to meet the requirements of accreditation.
+This level two specified “Priestley” unit allows students to demonstrate knowledge, skills and understanding in a specialist area of law to meet the requirements of accreditation.

 Our strategy is to encourage students to creatively engage with unit content and to apply fundamental legal knowledge, skills and understandings to address legal problems.

-The unit is designed to be delivered in intensive, weekly attendance or online mode.
-We have taken a multimodal learning approach to provide accessibility and flexibility to our students and a student-focused approach that increases depth of learning and engagement through actively utilising Canvas.
+The unit is designed to be delivered in-person throughout a standard semester of 12 weeks.
+We have taken a blended learning approach to provide accessibility and flexibility to our students and a student focused approach that increases depth of learning and engagement through actively utilising Canvas.

 Representative texts and references